 - Abusive Parents: He is an asshole to his son Hawkfrost, but he does love Brambleclaw.

-- A Day in the Limelight: He's getting his own eBook story called Tigerclaw's Fury.
+- A Day in the Limelight: In the novella Tigerclaw's Fury.

 - Advertised Extra: In Escape from the Forest and Return to the Clans, the second and third books of the Tigerstar and Sasha manga trilogy respectively.
 Despite his name being in the trilogy's title and the fact that he is on the cover of both books, he only has one scene in Escape from the Forest, and his appearances in Return to the Clans are limited to a handful of dream sequences.